Chew/TARDIS-Docs/docs/materialisation-particles.md

 The effects are customisable for shape, particle, density and speed -  the defaults are `Ash` particle, `Random` shape, `16` density, `0` speed and materialisation particles `OFF`.

+## Permission

+Players must have `tardis.particles` to enable materialisation particles.

 ## Particle GUI

 You can set particle options in the Particle Prefs GUI.
 Right-click AIR while sneaking with the sonic screwdriver to open the Player Pref Menu, then click the _Materialisation Particles_ button.